zeerobug/data2action/collections/products/product-3.md

 medium: true
 name: 'Action support'
-description: 'With our actionable insights workshops and action plans, we empower and aligns your teams.
+description: 'With our actionable insights workshops and action plans, we empower and align your teams.
 We help your organization learn how to turn data into action.
 '
 material_ui_icon: 'icon-bar-chart'